manojake/javascript-playground/cssCheetSheet.md

 ![image](https://github.com/manojake/javascript-playground/assets/68778250/15cb9560-6d11-4f41-a62d-bc5cf33566c5)

 But if you add _flex:1_ property to all the child elemnts, all of them will expand and take up all the width of th container.
+All the items will have equal width and height.
 If you add more items, the items will adjust to make space
 ![image](https://github.com/manojake/javascript-playground/assets/68778250/38a7dce2-57b9-4aec-ba5c-ccdcf1f1ce89)